An Open-Source Pseudo-Spectral Solver for Idealized Korteweg-de Vries Soliton Simulations: Materials and Methods

 The third test case examines the overtaking collision between solitons of unequal amplitudes, demonstrating the remarkable elastic scattering property that defines soliton behavior.
-The initial condition takes the form of equation~\eqref{eq:case2_ic} with asymmetric parameters: $A_1 = 6.0$ m, $w_1 = 1.5$ m, $x_1 = -18.0$ m for the leading (taller) soliton, and $A_2 = 2.0$ m, $w_2 = 2.5$ m, $x_2 = -5.0$ m for the trailing (shorter) soliton.
-According to the velocity relation~\eqref{eq:soliton_velocity}, the taller soliton propagates at $v_1 = 0.4$ m/s while the shorter moves at $v_2 \approx 0.133$ m/s, ensuring that the faster wave overtakes the slower one during the simulation.
-The domain spans $x \in [-40, 40]$ m with $N = 512$ points, and the final time is extended to $T_{\text{final}} = 70.0$ s to observe the complete collision sequence and subsequent separation.
-This scenario probes the nonlinear interaction dynamics most severely, as the collision involves significant amplitude modulation and temporary waveform distortion~\cite{zabusky1965interaction}.
-The remarkable theoretical prediction---that both solitons emerge from the collision with their original amplitudes and velocities intact, differing only by phase shifts---provides a stringent test of the numerical method's ability to capture the integrable structure of the KdV equation~\cite{ablowitz1974method}.
+In the ocean, such overtaking events occur routinely when a train of rank-ordered internal solitary waves propagates across a shelf, with the leading (largest) soliton moving fastest according to the amplitude--velocity relation~\eqref{eq:soliton_velocity}, and occasionally overtaking smaller waves that were generated earlier or at a different source~\cite{ref-47,ref-48}.
+The initial condition takes the form of equation~\eqref{eq:case2_ic} with asymmetric parameters: $A_1 = 6.0$~m, $w_1 = 1.5$~m, $x_1 = -18.0$~m for the leading (taller) soliton, and $A_2 = 2.0$~m, $w_2 = 2.5$~m, $x_2 = -5.0$~m for the trailing (shorter) soliton.
+According to the velocity relation~\eqref{eq:soliton_velocity}, the taller soliton propagates at $v_1 = 0.4$~m/s while the shorter moves at $v_2 \approx 0.133$~m/s, ensuring that the faster wave overtakes the slower one during the simulation.
+The domain spans $x \in [-40, 40]$~m with $N = 512$ points, and the final time is extended to $T_{\text{final}} = 70.0$~s to observe the complete collision sequence and subsequent separation.
+This scenario probes the nonlinear interaction dynamics most severely, as the collision involves significant amplitude modulation and temporary waveform distortion~\cite{ref-3}.
+The remarkable theoretical prediction---that both solitons emerge from the collision with their original amplitudes and velocities intact, differing only by phase shifts---provides a stringent test of the numerical method's ability to capture the integrable structure of the KdV equation~\cite{ref-5}.
 Conservation errors may increase during the collision phase due to enhanced nonlinearity, but should remain below $10^{-4}$ for the employed tolerances.

 The fourth test case extends the complexity to a three-soliton system, creating a choreography of multiple interactions that tests the \texttt{sangkuriang} solver's robustness under more challenging conditions.
+This configuration serves as an idealized representation of the rank-ordered internal soliton packets widely documented in the South China Sea, the Strait of Gibraltar, and other energetic oceanic environments, where three or more solitary waves of decreasing amplitude propagate as a coherent group~\cite{ref-46,ref-49}.
 The initial condition generalizes equation~\eqref{eq:case2_ic} to three components: